tahiri-lab/iPhyloGeo/README.md

 5. Make sure your are in the aPhyloGeo directory, and install the aPhyloGeo package using `pip -e install .`.

-Then you can install the other requirements (make sure you are using the same venv as above) :
+Then you can install the other requirements.
+Make sure you are using the same venv as above.
+Make sure youa re in the iPhyloGeo directory.
+Then run the following commands :
 ```
 pip install -r requirements.txt
 npm install
 ```

+Finally, you need to install.
+You can find the installation guide here : https://docs.docker.com/get-docker/

 - Using index.py to star the program
 - tree.py pipeline.py and pipeline_specific_genes.py are the algorithme